fastlane/fastlane/Deliverfile.md

 ##### screenshots_path
 A path to a folder containing subfolders for each language.
 This will automatically detect the device type based on the image resolution.

-##### config_json_folder
-Path to a folder containing a configuration file and including screenshots - this will be generated for you when runing `deliver init`.

 ##### skip_pdf
 If set to `true`, no PDF report will be generated before the actual deployment.
 You can also pass `--force` when calling `deliver`.